mocaccinoOS/website/content/en/docs/Micro/service-management.md

 $ runit-enable yip
 ```

-### Recurring yip files
+### Yip files running periodically

-The yip service runs periodically yip files in `/etc/yip.d` or in `/etc/yip.yaml` on the system.
+The yip service runs periodically yip files in `/etc/yip.d`, `/etc/yip.yaml` and from the boot cmdline on the system.

 For example, by creating a yip file as `/etc/yip.d/sshd.yaml`: